Palli-Moon/Notes/javascript.md

 Note: the var keyword is not used when creating an object.
 More properties can be added to an object after it's creation like so `obj.c = true`, however it may get confusing what properties the objects has at any given time if added afterwards.
 A property can be removed with *delete* keyword, ex: `delete obj.b`.

+One can add a method to all objects of a type that have been created with the prototype keyword.
+E.g. if two objects have already been created of a certain type and method needs to be added, it can be done like so: `obj.prototype.func = function() { return 0; };`.
+The two objects of type *obj* will now both have the *func* function.

 #### Semicolons
 In JavaScript, semicolons should be used similar to C++.
 They are generally not needed at all, but they are best used at the end of any statement.
 They are only used after curly brackets if a variable is being assigned.
 Consider:
 ```javascript